400plus/400plus/devinfo.md

 		}
 	}

-Now, we coud insert a proxy, that will read all messages in that queue before they reach _firmware_routine_, like this:
+Now, we could insert a proxy, that will read all messages in that queue before they reach _firmware_routine_, like this:

 	proxy_routine() {